inkdropapp/docs/src/app/reference/main-user-interface/page.md

 As you view your notes, Inkdrop remembers in what order you opened them.
 It lets you go through the history of the viewed notes back and forth.

-There're several options to see the viewed notes:
+There are several options to see the viewed notes:

 ### Via keyboard